 Papers authored by TASA Executive members can be nominated but the author/s cannot be a part of the voting process.

-The article submitted by the applicant must be in English, have been accepted by a peer reviewed journal and have a specific sociological focus.
+The article submitted by the applicant must be in English, have been accepted by a peer reviewed journal, published either online and/or in print, and have a specific sociological focus.

-Papers by multiple authors will be accepted when nominated by the first author.
+Papers by multiple authors are eligible when nominated by the first author.

-Papers accepted online before print will also be accepted for nomination.
+Papers published online before print will also be accepted for nomination.

 The award can only be awarded once to the same applicant.